 Case shows desperate need for California Right to Work law

-Lum's charge sought an acknowledgment from union officials that he is no longer a formal member, an independently-audited breakdown of union expenditures, a refund of illegally-seized forced union dues from his paychecks dating back to January, and the posting of notices in the workplace informing workers of their right to refrain from union membership.
+Lee's charge seeks an acknowledgment from SEIU officials that she is no longer a formal member, an independently-audited breakdown of union expenditures, a refund of illegally-seized union dues from her paycheck dating back to August 2012, and the posting of notices in locations where notices to employees are customarily posted informing workers of their right to refrain from union membership.

-"SEIU bosses are ignoring Supreme Court precedent and creating purposefully complicated rules to illegally coerce workers into full-dues-paying union ranks against their will," said Mark Mix, President of National Right to Work.
-"To prevent these types of forced unionism abuses in the future, California desperately needs to pass a Right to Work law making union affiliation and dues payments completely voluntary."
+"SEIU bosses have a long history of coercing workers into paying for the union bosses' political agenda," said Mark Mix, President of the National Right to Work Foundation.
+"To prevent these types of forced-unionism abuses in the future, California needs to pass a Right to Work law making union affiliation and dues payments completely voluntary."

-Twenty-three states have Right to Work protections for workers.
-Recent public polling shows that 80 percent of Americans and union members support the Right to Work principle of voluntary unionism.
+Twenty-four states have Right to Work protections for workers.
+Recent public polling shows that nearly 80 percent of Americans and union members support the principle of voluntary unionism.